-Compliance is one of the Bank's support and risk management functions.
-It is intended to assist in managing the Bank's compliance risk on a consolidated basis.
+The compliance department is one of the Bank's support and risk management functions.
+Its purpose is to assist in managing the Bank's compliance risk on a consolidated basis.
 Compliance risk can be defined as the risk of legal or regulatory sanctions, financial loss or damage to the Bank's reputation as a result of failure to comply with applicable laws, regulations, codes of conduct and standards of good practice.